 export default ExampleCarousel;

-Best Practices when Using Bootstrap in React
+Best Practices When Using Bootstrap in React